 Apply the PRICE principles of protection, rest, ice, compression, and elevation when the injury is acutely painful.
 A cold therapy and compression wrap can be applied for 10 to 15 minutes every hour.
 After the first few hours, this can be reduced to 3 to 4 times a day as required.
 Later in the rehabilitation program or if the injury becomes chronic applying heat may be more beneficial.

 Wear a brace, support or heat retainer.
 This will give support and help prevent further injury.
-A Tennis or Golfer's elbow type brace is worn around the forearm just below the elbow and changes the angle that the forces transmit through the tendon, hence taking some of the strain off the injured part.
+A Tennis or Golfer's elbow type brace is worn around the forearm just below the elbow and changes the angle that the forces

-After the initial acute phase, which may take anywhere from 2 days and 2 weeks depending on severity and how much rest it gets, applying heat and using a heat retainer or elbow support may be more beneficial than ice.
+After the initial acute phase, which may take anywhere from 2 days and 2 weeks depending on the severity and how much rest it gets, applying heat and using a heat retainer or elbow support may be more beneficial than ice.
 Heat will help stimulate blood flow which aids healing.

 What can a sports injury professional do?

-A doctor may prescribe NSAID's (Non Steroidal Anti-inflammatory Drugs) such as Ibuprofen can help reduce pain and inflammation, especially in the early stages.
+A doctor may prescribe NSAID's (Non-Steroidal Anti-inflammatory Drugs) such as Ibuprofen can help reduce pain and inflammation, especially in the early stages.
 It is thought they are less helpful later in the rehabilitation process.
 Always check with a Doctor before taking medication.
 You should not take Ibuprofen if you have asthma.
 A physiotherapist or similar may use electrotherapy such as ultrasound or laser treatment to help reduce pain and inflammation.

 Sports massage (play video) can help in the rehabilitation process, especially after the acute stage and for stubborn injuries that fail to heal.
 Cross friction massage to the tendon can help stimulate healing.
 Applying sports massage to the muscles of the forearm can help reduce tension in the muscles improving their function which long-term should help reduce the strain on the tendon at the elbow.
 Apply cold therapy after massage treatment.